Eric Edward Khasakhala: Culture and good governance

-His tenure, 1979 – 1988, as the Chairman of the Kenya Cultural Council witnessed prolific prominence and recognition of culture in Kenya.
+His tenure, 1979 – 1988, as the chairman of the Kenya Cultural Council witnessed prolific prominence and recognition of culture in Kenya.
 Until then, dating back to the colonial era, African culture in Kenya had not received the prominence it deserved.
 Moreover, he was instrumental in spearheading the enactment of a dynamic national cultural policy to make certain that pertinent changes and amendments in the law were being aptly undertaken in synergy with new realities.
 Among a plethora of his most effective initiatives in the antecedent capacity were the strengthening and enlargement of cultural activities across the country; and the increase in the council's annual budgetary allocations.
 In all, his tenure witnessed a period of amplified holistic emphasis on culture in the country.

 Between 1979 – 1988 he was the vice-chair of the Kenya Chapter of the Commonwealth Parliamentary Association (CPA); a body whose stated values personifies Khasakhala's ardor for good governance in service to his constituents and country.
 The CPA stated statement of purpose is to build interparliamentary and other intergovernmental communities relationships that spawns promotion of the benchmarks of good governance and the implementation of the enduring values of the Commonwealth.
 It does so by establishing conducive environment that bringing Parliamentarians and parliamentary staff together to exchange ideas among themselves and with experts in various fields, to identify benchmarks of good practices and new policy options they can adopt or adapt in the governance of their societies.

 Personal life

-Death, funeral and burial, tributes, and legacy
+Death

-Albeit a non-smoker, Eric Edward Khasakhala died from lung cancer on 14 July 2000 at the Aga Khan Hospital at Nairobi in Kenya, where he spent a month.
+Eric Edward Khasakhala died from lung cancer on 14 July 2000 at the Aga Khan Hospital at Nairobi in Kenya, where he spent a month.
 His remains are interred at his ancestral home at Ebwali village at Bunyore in Kenya.

-Funeral and burial

 A Requiem Mass was held at All Saints' Cathedral, Nairobi.
 The service was performed by the Reverend Peter Njoka, the Provost of All Saints' Cathedral on Wednesday 26 July 2000.
-He was eulogized en masse by a large crowd of people from all walks of life.
+He was eulogized en masse by a large crowd of people.

-During the Requiem Mass, the Reverend Peter Njoka remarked, "I have never witnessed such a crowd before; we even have people sitting by the pulpit!".

-Touching tributes were read by family members, Cabinet ministers, and others during the funeral and burial services at Ebwali village in Bunyore.
-An estimated crowd of over twenty-five thousand people lined up the routes and filled the local school.
-Leaders from All Political Parties, Cabinet Ministers, members of Parliament and people from all walks of life attended the burial in Bunyore proving—Khasakhala's remains were interred with a meritorious national hero accolades.
-The bourgeois of the Luhya community, including all Cabinet Ministers from Western Province, technocrats, professionals, the larger business community, and common folk en masse were brought together in a rare show of solidarity that embodied his politics of reconciliation and healing.